chevereto/v4-admin/settings/content.md

 ## Stop words

 Define words that won't be allowed for content.
-One sentence per line, supports regex.
+One sentence per line, it supports regex.

 | Value     | Effect                                       |
 | --------- | -------------------------------------------- |